 At Paulton Infant School, we believe that a broad and balanced Computing education is the entitlement of all children, regardless of their needs.
 We live in a technologically orientated world that is continually shifting and developing.
 The use of ICT is a fundamental part of the National Curriculum and a key skill needed for everyday life.
 Therefore, it is important that pupils in our school gain the appropriate skills, knowledge and understanding to have the confidence and capability to effectively use ICT throughout their lives.
 At Paulton Infant School, children are provided with a relevant and stimulating Computing curriculum using ‘Teach Computing’ written by the National Centre for Computing Education.
 The use of ‘Teach Computing’ is carefully sequenced to build on prior skills and provide coverage of the Computing National Curriculum and has links to the Education for a Connected World Framework.
 Through our curriculum, children are encouraged to creatively apply their knowledge of computing in their own projects.

 At Paulton Infant School, we teach our children how to use technology safely.
-We use a range of teaching tools to support learners understanding of online safety.
+We have recently began using ProjectEVOLVE to support learners understanding of online safety.
 The key message underlying all our internet safety teaching is that children should tell a trusted grown up if anything makes them uneasy.
+Further information about Online Safety and advice for parents/carer can be found here.

 Computing Curriculum Map